JoeyC-Dev/aks-example/aks-keda-http-addon/README.md

 - One AKS instance with approuting and keda
 - One Azure Load Testing instance

-> ![NOTE]
-> This script will use `nip.io` as external ip-to-domain service in Ingress for Load Testing.
+> Note: This script will use `nip.io` as external ip-to-domain service in Ingress for Load Testing.